tyleretters/nor.the-rn.info/_posts/2020-05-08-some-inspiration-for-us.md

 [Tech Talk: Inside Joshua Eustis / Telefon Tel Aviv's Sound Lab (Electronic Beats TV) ](https://www.youtube.com/watch?v=z5Jv7hzUdTs):

 > Telefon Tel Aviv has one of the most intense sound palettes in electronic music – atmospheric, emotive, swirling and intricate, all at the same time.
-It’s striking, then, that surviving member Joshua Eustis, who also records as Sons Of Magdalene and Second Woman, has such a deceptively simple set-up – working from Ableton Live with Max MSP as a further tool.
-It’s a sound lab built to be mobile.
+It's striking, then, that surviving member Joshua Eustis, who also records as Sons Of Magdalene and Second Woman, has such a deceptively simple set-up – working from Ableton Live with Max MSP as a further tool.
+It's a sound lab built to be mobile.
 For the latest episode of Tech Talk, Telekom Electronic Beats TV spoke to him about his sonic imagination and the equipment and techniques he uses to realise it.

 [Jessica Conditt writing for Engadget:](https://www.engadget.com/2020-01-27-kentucky-route-zero-act-v-review-tv-edition-interview.html):